 And while we’ve seen some cases where friendly editors have removed damaging news stories, this isn’t the norm.

-Effects Of Negative News Stories On Websites
+Effects Of Negative News Articles On Websites

 Since most online newspapers are trusted, they carry high authority with Google.
 So if you Google yourself or your business, a story written about you in your local online newspaper is likely to rank very high.